cx-leonelsanches/checkmarx-jenkins-shared-library/README.md

 In order to work properly, the first method of the collection that should be called is `checkmarxAuthenticate`, that returns a JWT token, used by all the other methods.

-`checkmarxAuthenticate` works with up to three parameters.
+`checkmarxAuthenticate` works with up to four parameters.
 All of them are optional in the method call:

 - `serverUrl`: Your CxSAST instance URL.
 For instance, https://mycompany.checkmarx.net
 - `userName`: A login that can read at least projects and teams information
 - `password`: The corresponding password for the login provided
+- `scopes`: The authorization scopes for the user.
+The default is `"sast_rest_api access_control_api"`
+    - `"sast_rest_api"` gives general permissions in SAST, like reading projects and teams
+    - `"access_control_api"` gives permissions to create teams.

-If not provided, `checkmarxAuthenticate` will try to search for them in `env`, respectively:
+If none of them are provided, `checkmarxAuthenticate` will try to search for the first three them in `env`, respectively:

 - `env.CX_SERVER_URL`
 - `env.CX_CREDENTIALS_USR`